-Section 125 to 128 of CrPC make provisions for maintenance of wives, children and parents.
-It is a natural and fundamental duty of every person to maintain his parents, wife and children so long as they are not able to maintain themselves.
+Sections 125 to 128 of the Criminal Procedure Code make provisions for the maintenance of wife, children, and parents.
+It is a natural and fundamental duty of every person to maintain his parents, wife, and children so long as they are not able to maintain themselves.

-b) His legitimate or illegitimate minor child, whether married or not (unable to maintain himself/herself)
+2. His legitimate or illegitimate minor child, whether married or not (unable to maintain himself/herself).

-c) His legitimate or illegitimate child (not a married daughter) who has attained majority, if child is physically or mentally abnormal or having any injury by which he/she is unable to maintain himself/herself.
+3. His legitimate or illegitimate child (not a married daughter) who has attained majority, if the child is physically or mentally abnormal or having any injury by which he/she is unable to maintain himself/herself.

 The magistrate of 1st class is empowered to make any order of maintenance for those persons who are mentioned above.

 According to clause 2 of section 125 of CrPC, the maintenance or interim maintenance shall be payable from the date of the order or if it is mentioned from the date of application.

 According to clause 3 of section 125 of CrPC, if any person who is ordered to maintain fails without sufficient reason, the magistrate may issue a warrant for levying the amount due.
 If the amount is unpaid after the execution of the warrant, there is a provision of imprisonment for a term extending to 1 month or until payment, if sooner made.

 When Wife is Not Entitled to Maintenance

 Clause 4 of section 125 of CrPC provides that the wife is not entitled to the maintenance or interim maintenance if:-

 1. She is living in adultery.